MrHsiehVCS/unit6-pp/README.md

 Would you like to (H)it or (S)tay: hit
 Your new hand: 3 of Clubs 2 of Clubs 10 of Spades Would you like to (H)it or (S)tay: h
-Your Hand: 3 of Clubs 2 of Clubs 10 of Spades Ace of iamonds Dealer's Hand: 3 of Hearts 5 of Hearts
+Your Hand: 3 of Clubs 2 of Clubs 10 of Spades Ace of Diamonds Dealer's Hand: 3 of Hearts 5 of Hearts
-David I'm so sorry you busted!
+MrHsieh I'm so sorry you busted!
 Result: User Loses
 Would you like to play again?
 (Y)es/(N)o: y
 Your Hand: 10 of Diamonds King of Hearts